-As students of CBSE Class 10th and Class 12th are preparing hard for their upcoming CBSE Board Exams 2021, they are seeking last minute tips and tricks to pass the board exams.
+As students of CBSE Class 10th and Class 12th are preparing hard for their upcoming CBSE Board Exams 2021, they are seeking last-minute tips and tricks to pass the board exams.
 However, generally, students miss to strategise on time management during the examination.
-So, here we are discussing how students can manage their time in the best way in the examination hall by utilising the additional 15 minute reading time which is provided before they start writing their exam.
+So, here we are discussing how students can manage their time in the best way in the examination hall by utilising the additional 15 minute time that is provided before the exam begins.

 Q. How should I utilize the additional 15 minutes time to read the question papers in my Board Exams?

 Ans.
-CBSE’s idea to introduce the additional 15 minutes time to read the question papers in board exams aims at helping the students in preparing a draft in their mind about how they will be solving the paper within the next three hours and how they will be writing down the answers to different types of questions.
+CBSE’s idea to introduce the additional 15 minutes time to read the question papers in board exams aims at helping the students in preparing a draft in their mind about how they will be solving the paper in next three hours and how they will be writing down the answers to different types of questions.
 This means, by the time you receive your answer sheet, you should already have chalked out a plan to approach the test.
-The more systematic you are, the more marks you get.
+The more systematic you are, the more marks you will gain.